Herne Hill

-Herne Hill (/hɜrn/) is a district in South London, approximately four miles from Charing Cross and bordered by Brixton, Camberwell, Dulwich, and Tulse Hill.
+Herne Hill (/en/ is a district in South London, approximately four miles from Charing Cross and bordered by Brixton, Camberwell, Dulwich, and Tulse Hill.
 It sits to the north and east of Brockwell Park and straddles the boundary between the boroughs of Lambeth and Southwark.
 There is a road of the same name in the area (which is part of the A215), as well as a railway station.